neilswinton/emacs-developer/README.md

 1. Docker setting "Expose daemon on tcp://localhost:2375 without TLS" is true
 2. Your .profile contains `export DOCKER_HOST=host.docker.internal:2375`

+### Docker Commands on a Linux Host
 I'll check the setup for Linux next time I'm running docker on Linux.
-In general, you'll run using `docker run -v devhome:/home -v /var/run/docker.sock:/var/run/docker.sock --expose 6000 emacs-developer` and that second volume mount will give the container access to the Docker daemon.
+In general, you can access docker by mapping the docker socket from the Linux host directly into the container as shown below:

+`docker run --detach --volume /var/run/docker.sock:/var/run/docker.sock --volume devhome:/home --expose 6000 --expose 2375 neilswinton/emacs-developer`